open-ephys/onix-bonsai-onix1-docs/articles/getting-started/visualize-data.md

      like to visualize.
   1. Visualize the data.

   > [!NOTE]
   > Data will only be visualized if the operator is producing data.
 If you can't see any data, check that:
   > - The device from which you are trying to read is enabled.
   > - Events are occurring.
 Some devices are stream-based and some are device-based.
 Event-based devices only produce data upon certain
   >   events.
 For example, the <xref:OpenEphys.Onix1.DigitalInput> operator only produces data when the digital
   >   port status changes state.

   > [!TIP]
   > Visualizers can be changed while the workflow is running, so Selecting and Opening visualizers steps can be done in any order.
 This allows you to try different visualizers (one at a time), which is particularly helpful if you don't know which visualizer you want to use.

 ## Configuring visualizers
-Some visualizers, in particular, those that involve plots, allow additional
+Some visualizers, in particular those that involve plots, allow additional configuration.
-     configuration.

-  1. Right-click the visualizer window to gain access to configuration options.
+Right-click the visualizer window to gain access to configuration options.

   For example, the MatVisualizer allows configuration of:
   - X and Y scale: click to toggle between "auto" and fixed values.